gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

    docker exec -ti awscli s3cmd put /data-transfer/flight-data/flights-small/flights_2008_5_3.csv s3://flight-bucket/raw/flights/
 ```

-## Create a new Zeppelin notebook
+## Create a new Zeppelin or Jupyter notebook

 For this workshop we will be using Zeppelin as demonstrated in the previous workshop.
-But you can also use **Jupyter** if you prefer.
+But you can easily adapt it for Jupyter.

 In a browser window, navigate to <http://dataplatform:28080> and you should see the Apache Zeppelin login page.
 Login with `admin` as the **User Name** and `abc123!` as the **Password** and click on **Login**.